jeyum2/3GPlayer_iOS/README.md

 License
 ============

-This example is no license because just sample code.
+This example is no license because it is just sample code.
 But "Opencore-amr" & "AMR" & "3GP" have an own license and patent.
 Please check out above when you use for commercial purpose.